Jean Cocteau in Marbella

 The prolific avant-garde novelist, poet, playwright, designer, painter, and filmmaker, who was openly bisexual, spent the months of April, May, August and September of 1961 in the then-still-small fishing town.
 Social activity was focused on a fashionable hotel owned by a bohemian German aristocrat - the Marbella Club.
 Cocteau was not just a visitor, but a working artist - he created some important works in Marbella, including the book of poetry criticism Le Cordon Umbilical ("The Umbilical Cord"), and six painted panels.

-The inauguration of the Sala coincided with a series of lectures and debates by German Borrachero, director of the Cortijo Miraflores; artist Oscar Carrasco; writer Alfredo Tejan; Carlos Pranger - poet, translator, editor, and godson and (posthumous) publisher of Gerald Brenan; as well as the presentation of a book entitled "Jean Cocteau.
+The inauguration of the Miraflores Sala in 2013 coincided with a series of lectures and debates by German Borrachero, then director of the Cortijo Miraflores; artist Oscar Carrasco; writer Alfredo Tejan; Carlos Pranger - poet, translator, editor, and godson and (posthumous) publisher of Gerald Brenan; as well as the presentation of a book entitled "Jean Cocteau.
 El cordon umblical" by Carlos Pranger of Editorial Confluencias, which specializes in biographies and travel books.

-Inspired by these talks and the enthusiasm of the participants, some of whom remember the friends of Cocteau mentioned here personally, we chart his connection with Marbella and identify some of the places on the town's Ruta Jean Cocteau.
+Inspired by these talks and the enthusiasm of the participants, some of whom remember the friends of Cocteau mentioned here personally, we chart his connection with Marbella and identify some of the places on the Marbella Ruta Jean Cocteau.

 TIMELINE OF COCTEAU'S VISITS TO SPAIN